defndaines/env/aws-notes.md

   - named with "aws/<service-name>"
 - Custom policy:
   - define users, roles that can access
-  - define who can administre
+  - define who can administer
   - useful for cross-account access

 Copy snapshots across regions: